If you are a UW faculty or staff member, you can assign temporary UW NetIDs to visitors for the purpose of accessing the

 - Temporary UW NetIDs are only for people who do not have permanent UW NetIDs and will only need access for a short period of time (up to 3 months).

 - For people who need longer term access or access to UW NetID services other than Wi-Fi, you may sponsor the creation of a permanent personal UW NetID.

 - When you assign a temporary UW NetID to an individual or group, you are agreeing to inform those individuals about the ethical use of computers and networks.

 - Before you use this service, you should read and understand your support roles and responsibilities.

 There are two types of temporary UW NetIDs you can assign:

 - Personal Temporary UW NetID - A UW NetID that is assigned to a single person for wireless access.
-Examples: A visiting professor, a visting vendor giving a demo, a person taking a class for two weeks.
+Examples: A visiting professor, a visiting vendor giving a demo, a person taking a class for two weeks.

 - Shared Temporary UW NetID - A UW NetID that is assigned to a specific group of people for a short time.
 Examples: Wireless access for conferences, a specific meeting scheduled for non-UW people requiring wireless access.

 Visitors who are affiliated with a participating Eduroam campus or institution can also access the UW Wi-Fi network through that service.